Gruntfuggly/todo-tree/README.md

 <sup>*</sup>*Only applies to new workspaces.
 Once the view has been changed in the workspace, the current state is stored.*

 **todo-tree.filtering.scopes** (`{}`)</br>
-Defines a set of file scopes that can be quickly swicthed between using the *todo-tree.switchScope* command.
+Defines a set of file scopes that can be quickly switched between using the *todo-tree.switchScope* command.

 This is a complex configuration property that can only be configured through the configuration JSON file.
 For example